Easy Vegan Farro Pilaf with Pesto

 - Gluten free?
 This pesto would be delicious mixed with cooked quinoa or some gluten free pasta.

 - I like to cook my farro like pasta, because it helps me avoid having too much or too little water left when the farro is done!
+It is the BEST way to cook farro, in my opinion.

 - To add a bit of extra green to the dish, I like to add green peas in the last couple of minutes of cooking but you can easily omit – the broccoli and basil are plenty green!